-The Act provides that a taxpayer, who is a natural person, may apply in writing to the Commissioner to remit or refund some or all:

-- tax payable by the taxpayer; or - tax paid in the financial year in which the request is made on the ground of serious hardship to the taxpayer.
+- 3. Section 67 of the Act provides that a taxpayer, who is a natural person, may apply in writing to the Commissioner to remit or refund some or all: - tax payable by the taxpayer; or - tax paid in the financial year in which the request is made on the ground of serious hardship to the taxpayer.

-Where the taxpayer applies the Commissioner must:

-- (a) serve the taxpayer with a written notice of the decision of the Commissioner; and - (b) if the decision is to remit or refund: - (i) remit by issuing an amended tax assessment; or - (ii) refund by paying the taxpayer the amount refunded (but interest is not payable on the amount refunded).

-The Act provides that the Commissioner may write off tax payable under a tax law if the Commissioner determines that collection of the tax:

-- (a) is uneconomic; or

-- (b) is impractical; or

-- (c) in the case of a taxpayer who is a natural person, would cause that person serious hardship.
+- 4. The Commissioner must: - (a) serve the taxpayer with a written notice of the decision of the Commissioner; and - (b) if the decision is to remit or refund: - (i) remit by issuing an amended tax assessment; or - (ii) refund by paying the taxpayer the amount refunded (but interest is not payable on the amount refunded). - The Commissioner may reverse a remission or refund of tax if the remission or refund was made on the basis of false or misleading information provided by the taxpayer. - 6.
+The Commissioner must not remit or refund tax unless the Commissioner is satisfied that the tax has not been passed on by the taxpayer to another person. - 7.
+Section 68 of the Act provides that the Commissioner may write off tax payable under a tax law if the Commissioner determines that collection of the tax: - (a) is uneconomic; or - (b) is impractical; or - (c) in the case of a taxpayer who is a natural person, would cause that person serious hardship. - 8.
 It should be noted that the Commissioner has the power to write off tax debt in his own right where it is apparent that serious hardship exists as there is no provision in this section which requires a taxpayer to apply for write off.

-However, where serious hardship is a matter of personal circumstances, the taxpayer must apply in writing and provide evidence.
+However, where serious hardship is a matter of personal circumstances, the taxpayer must apply in writing and provide evidence. - 9.
 The Act provides that the circumstances in which the Commissioner may determine that the collection of tax is uneconomic, is impractical or would cause serious hardship as including the following:

-1 Updated May 2024